Financial planning tools and services to put you on the path to the future you want

 If you are near retirement age and have other debt (credit card, medical, auto loan, etc…), then you might want to think of ways to accelerate paying off these liabilities.

 Explore 13 tips for retirement debt.

 Medical expenses are HUGE for everyone.
-Fidelity estimates that the out of pocket costs for an average 65 year old couple will be $285,000 — not even including long term care.
+Fidelity estimates that the out of pocket costs for an average retired couple age 65 in 2023 will be $315,000.

 Different retirement planning calculators have different ways of dealing with medical costs.
 The NewRetirement system helps you to create a personalized estimate by using your health status, location, type of coverage and other factors that impact your costs.